xsdk-project/ATPESC2018HandsOnLessons/_lessons/hand_coded_heat/lesson.md

-In this lesson, we demonstrate the implementation and use of a hand-coded (e.g., does not use any numerical packages) C-language application to model the one dimensional _heat_ condution equation through a wall as pictured here ...
+In this lesson, we demonstrate the implementation and use of a hand-coded (e.g., does not use any numerical packages) C-language application to model the one dimensional _heat_ conduction equation through a wall as pictured here ...

 In general, heat [conduction](https://en.wikipedia.org/wiki/Thermal_conduction) is governed